nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 - `for<'x> fn(&'x &'y i32): 'a` holds if `'y: 'a`.
 Note that `'x: 'a` is not required.
 This is because `'x` is bound within the type itself and is not a specific lifetime yet.

 #### Fns, trait objects, and lifetimes

-Previously, the rule for when `<Type>: 'a` holds was more subtle.
-It reasoned about what kinds of data was actually reachable, and ensured that all of this data outlived `'a`, but it did not impose restrictions on parts of the type that don't represent reachable data.
+The reason that this change is not entirely backwards compatible is that the older rules for when `<Type>: 'a` holds were somewhat more subtle.
+The older rules reasoned about what kinds of data was actually reachable, and ensured that all of this data outlived `'a`, but they did not impose restrictions on parts of the type that don't represent reachable data.

-This is easiest to see with a fn type.
-Previously, `fn(&'x i32):
-'static` would *always* hold, even though `'x: 'static` is not true.
+The difference between the old and new rules is easiest to see with a fn type.
+Previously, `fn(&'x i32): 'static` would *always* hold, even though `'x: 'static` is not true.
 The reason for this was that the fn pointer itself doesn't *contain* any data at all, and certainly no data with the lifetime `'x`.
 Rather, when called, it will be *given* data with that lifetime.
 The newer rules don't draw such fine distinctions.
 Similar logic applies to type parameters on trait objects.

 The main place that these changes break normal code is in struct definitions like the following: